 0.01 = 1 / 100

 The Margin Requirement is 0.01 or 1%.

 However, using leverage in cryptocurrency trading can be a double-edged sword.
 It can lead to significant profits or complete bankruptcy.

-At mudrex, you will be able to do make leverage trading strategies.
-Users can set multiple parameters available on the platform and backtest, paper trade and live trade it directly via API integrations.
+At Mudrex, you will be able to do make leverage trading strategies.
+Users can set multiple parameters available on the platform to backtest, paper trade and live trade it directly via API integrations.